steffen-schumacher/godot-nested-saving-loading/README.md

 ```GDScript
    Persistence.load_scene(get_tree(), "user://savegame.save")
 ```
 <strong>To make Nodes in the scene persistent, add them to the group `Persist`.</strong> By default, the position and the rotation of Spatial and Node2D extending Nodes will be saved and loaded.
-If the Node does not extend one of these Classes, only additional Values will be saved.
+If the Node does not extend one of these classes, only additional values will be saved.
 You can add a function called `_save()` to your persistent Node, to save additional values.
 These will get assigned each to the property with a matching key when loading the scene.

 Example function that saves the visibility of the persistent Spatial or Node2D:
 ```GDScript